veselosky/bluebucket_experiment/README.rst

         :target: https://pypi.python.org/pypi/webquills

-Tools I use to make static websites
+Tools I use to make static websites.

 Features
 =======================================================================

+Install the command line client `quill` to execute commands.

+* quill startproject: generate a project makefile and webquills.ini
+* quill new: create a new markdown file with required metadata
+* quill md2json: convert a markdown file to a JSON archetype
+* quill j2: render a Jinja2 template using the given JSON files as context
+* quill indexitems: create a JSON index of the given archetype files

 Naming conventions for JSON schemas: